yussefrafat/Work-schedule-/README.md

 # Work-schedule

-a simple calendar application that allows a user to save events for each hour of the day.
-It runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+A ready friendly workday schedule that allows you to fill out your plans every hour added HTML dynamically with jquery